pcesarperez/Modding-never-changes/Modding never changes.md

 If you ever want to install a single mod in _Fallout 3_, you will need [_Fallout Script Extender_](http://fose.silverlock.org/) (FOSE, for short).

 Well...
-That's not exactly true, as there may be mods that does not make use of the capabilites provided by FOSE (we have been using a few, so far).
+That's not exactly true, as there may be mods that does not make use of the capabilities provided by FOSE (we have been using a few, so far).
 But they will be a minority.
 And we will need this tool ahead the road.

 As usual, Gopher has published a worth watching video about the [installation and use of FOSE](https://www.youtube.com/watch?v=QK_f4vHiutA) (10:07).